I Am An Insane Rogue AI

 - A Winner Is You: The ending is somewhat disappointing.
 If you have more Pacifist completions, a different computer voice recounts that the company created an AI in 2012 which took over the world, achieving complete world domination by 2025.
 Slightly more satisfying if you swung more towards violence: it says that two years after the AI's takeover, every human was dead.

-- Color-Coded for Your Convenience: The normal computers and the drones' sensors are green, and turn red when the A.I. hacks them.
+- Colour-Coded for Your Convenience: The normal computers and the drones' sensors are green, and turn red when the A.I. hacks them.
 This is useful when Elites who can fix the drones appear.

 - Crush.
 Kill.
 Destroy!: The AI says this very phrase sometimes.